Laravel-Backpack/PermissionManager/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-An interface for the administrator to easily change application users, roles adn permissions.
-Uses Laravel Backpack.
-On Laravel 5.2.
+An interface for the administrator to easily add/edit/remove users, roles and permissions.
+Uses [Laravel Backpack](laravelbackpack.com), on Laravel 5.2.

 ## Install